vivek-smartshore/strapi-plugin-npm/README.md

 # Strapi Form Builder

-A powerful form-building plugin for Strapi CMS.
+A powerful form-building plugin for Strapi CMS, built by official and experienced Strapi partner Smartshore.

 ## 🚀 Installation